The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 2. Upon expiration of the contract.

-4. When a new peremptory norm of general international law emerges.
+4. When a new peremptory norm of general international law arises.

-5. Denunciation of a treaty means the lawful refusal of the state from the treaty on the terms stipulated by the agreement of the parties in the treaty itself, carried out by the highest state authority, with notification of the counterparty.
+5. Denunciation of a treaty means the lawful refusal of the state from the treaty on the terms provided for by the agreement of the parties in the treaty itself, carried out supreme body government authorities, with notification to the counterparty.

-6. Recognition of the treaty as invalid due to coercion of the state to sign it, deceit, error, contradiction of the treaty with the norm of jus cogeiu.
+6. Recognition of the treaty as invalid due to coercion of the state to sign it, fraud, error, or contradiction of the treaty to the norm of jus cogeiu.

-7. Termination of the existence of the state or change of its status.
+7. Termination of the existence of a state or change in its status.

-9. Cancellation - recognition of the contract as invalid unilaterally.
-The legitimate grounds are: a significant violation by the counterparty of obligations under the contract, invalidity of the contract, termination of the existence of the counterparty, etc.
+9. Cancellation - recognition of the contract as invalid in unilaterally.
+Legal grounds are: significant violation by the counterparty of obligations under the contract, invalidity of the contract, termination of the existence of the counterparty, etc.

-10. Occurrence of a resolutive condition; the contract may provide for a condition upon the occurrence of which the contract is terminated.
+10. Occurrence of an annulling condition; The contract may provide for a condition upon the occurrence of which the contract is terminated.

-11. Suspension of the contract - termination of its action for a certain (indefinite) time.
+11. Suspension of a contract - termination of its validity for a certain (indefinite) time.
 This is a temporary break in the operation of the contract under the influence of various circumstances.
-Suspension of the treaty has the following consequences (unless the parties agree otherwise):
+Suspension of the agreement has the following consequences (unless the parties agree otherwise):

-does not affect other legal relations between the participants established by the agreement
+· does not affect other provisions established by the contract legal relations between participants

-Sources of international law are the forms of existence of international legal norms.
-Under the source of international law is understood the form of expression and consolidation of the norms of international law.
-A document containing a rule of law.
-Types of sources of international law: 1) basic: international treaties; international (international legal) customs; 2) derivatives: acts of international conferences and meetings, resolutions of international organizations.
-(UN General Assembly resolutions).
+The sources of international law are the forms of existence of international legal norms.
+The source of international law is understood as the form of expression and consolidation of the norm of international law.
+A document that contains a rule of law.
+Types of sources of international law: 1) basic: international treaties; international (international legal) customs; 2) derivatives: acts of international conferences and meetings, resolutions of international organizations (resolutions of the UN General Assembly).

-International custom - these are the rules of conduct as a result of repeated repetition for a long time, acquired the tacit recognition of the subjects of international law.
+International custom is a rule of behavior that, as a result of repeated repetition over a long period of time, has acquired tacit recognition by subjects of international law.

-The acts of international conferences include an agreement as a result of the activities of a conference created specifically for the development of an international agreement of states, which was ratified and put into effect.
+The acts of international conferences include a treaty as a result of the activities of a conference created specifically for the development of an international treaty of states, which is ratified and put into effect.

 8. international treaty as a source of international law

-A state-like formation is a rather complex and exceptional phenomenon of an international legal nature, still poorly studied by the domestic science of international law.
+State-like formation is a rather complex and exceptional phenomenon of an international legal nature, still poorly studied domestic science international law.
 Educational literature contains very little information about this unique phenomenon, and specialized literature only touches on certain aspects of individual state-like entities.
-Separate monographic or ...
+Individual monographic or...

 • INTRODUCTION

 • 1.
-THE CONCEPT AND INTERNATIONAL LEGAL PERSONNESS OF STATE-LIKE FORMATIONS
+THE CONCEPT AND INTERNATIONAL LEGAL PERSONALITY OF STATE-LIKE ENTITIES

 • 2.
 FREE CITIES